 Individual research projects require advocacy and supervision by a staff member of the Department of Radiology — usually the adviser, but not always.
 In general, written plans for individual projects are submitted to the department research committee for assistance.

 A program objective is that the primary research project yields results that are suitable for presentation at scientific meetings and publication in peer-reviewed literature.
+Fellows receive dedicated research days.
+They also receive financial support for travel, lodging, meals and registration fees for meetings at which they present and for one non-presentation (attendance) trip.

 Your call schedule varies by individual rotation.
 Typical frequency in recent years has been one in five weeks.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.